-1 C's Color Panels
+7 C's Color Panels

 Seven large colored panels in the seven designated colors should be placed on the wall adjacent to the backdrop.
-The color order is: bright green, dark, bright blue, gray, white, red, and bright yellow.
+The color order is: bright green, black, bright blue, gray, white, red, and bright yellow.
 On days that feature two colors, fold the panels in half and put the two colors side by side.

-These color panels are used to display the resource posters (see below) from each of the previous day's teaching.
+These color panels are used to display the resource posters (see next section) from each of the previous day's teaching.
 At the end of each day, move the posters from the backdrop to a colored panel.
 Use roll paper or inexpensive rectangular plastic tablecloths (preferred) for this purpose.
-Our test churches used plastic tablecloths and arranged the posters as shown in the photo of a Pre-Primary room.
+Our test churches used plastic tablecloths and arranged the posters as shown in this Pre-Primary room photo.